-There are many different types of Beekeepers ?
+There are many different types of Beekeepers.
 There are those that keep one or two hives in their back garden providing enough honey for consumption by family and friends, there are those that have access to a bit of land or an allotment and want to help the bee population by managing 3, 4 or half a dozen hives and providing pollinators to help the environment whilst at the same time harvesting honey for sale as a supplement to their income and, then, there are those who want to go in for a commercial operation producing honey, beeswax and propolis in significant quantities.
 Whichever type of Beekeeper you wish to become, there are one or two basic essentials.

 Firstly, learn whatever you can about honeybees and beekeeping.
-Much information can be gleaned from books and the Internet but WCBKA would recommend that, as a minimum, you attend a basic beekeeping course.
+Much information can be gleaned from books and the Internet but WCBKA would recommend that, as a minimum, you attend a beginners’ beekeeping course.
 There are a variety of these courses in different locations throughout the country and details of the course which is held in conjunction with the Duchy College, Rosewarne can be found elsewhere on this website.
-(See the WCBKA Basic Course page).
+(See the WCBKA Beginners’ Course page).
 The Association also run ‘Introduction to Beekeeping’ courses from our apiary near Marazion.
 These practical courses are held on five evenings on consecutive weeks in spring/early summer.
 (See Events page for further details).

 Secondly, join a suitable Beekeepers Association.
 There are beekeeper associations across the UK and we would recommend that you join your local Association.
 Most Associations are affiliated to the British Beekeepers Association which is an umbrella body representing the local Associations at a national level.
 The WCBKA holds regular meetings throughout the year, publishes a monthly newsletter (called An Hes – The Swarm).
 Experienced members of the Association guide newer beekeepers through the first stages of becoming a competent beekeeper.
 Details of the different levels of membership, how to become a member and membership fees are available elsewhere on this website.
 (See our Become a Member page).
 Remember, you don’t need to have bees before you can become a member.
 In fact, we would thoroughly recommend that you join your local Association before you think of obtaining a colony of bees.